yapweijun1996/AI-Code-Editor-v14/README.md

     *   **API Stability**: Resolved a critical bug that caused an API error when the AI responded after a tool call, ensuring a stable and reliable chat experience.
     *   **File Path Correction**: Fixed an issue where the `get_project_structure` tool generated incorrect, nested file paths, improving the reliability of file operations.
     *   **Session Handling**: Addressed a bug where a restored project folder from a previous session was not correctly recognized by the AI's tools.
+    *   **Diffing Stability**: Fixed a critical `Maximum call stack size exceeded` error in the diffing tool by implementing a line-based diffing algorithm.
+This ensures that modifications to large or complex files are handled efficiently and without crashing.

 ---